New Date TBD • Stay Tuned!

 Experiential, Brain-Based Approaches to Social-Emotional Learning and Academic Engagement

-Hosted by TEAM Bridges Memphis 9:00-3:30 • Tuition includes lunch and choice of book.
-Register by December 31st for the Earlybird Rate.
+Hosted by TEAM BRIDGES Memphis 9:00-3:30 • Tuition includes lunch and choice of book.

-Join this interactive workshop and fill your facilitation, teaching, and leadership toolbox with experiential, brain-based techniques to inspire, motivate and promote engagement and buy-in.
+Join this interactive workshop and fill your teaching, counseling or facilitation toolbox with experiential, brain-based techniques to inspire, motivate and promote engagement and buy-in.
 Take away innovative methods to get your groups moving, talking and reflecting.
 Empower participants to take ownership of learning, practice social-emotional skills, and build a positive, and supportive group environment.
-Teach and reinforce academic or training material in novel ways to differentiate instruction and enhance learning.
+Teach and reinforce academic, social and emotional learning or training content in novel ways to differentiate instruction and enhance learning.
 Leave with creative inspiration and new perspectives on your role as a facilitator, educator, or leader.

 We will explore:

-- Experiential, brain-based strategies to actively engage participants physically, emotionally, socially and intellectually in group development, academic, social-emotional learning, training, or vision setting and team-development.
+- Experiential, brain-based strategies to actively engage participants physically, emotionally, socially and intellectually.

-- New research from the field of educational neuroscience that supports and informs experiential education, facilitation, group-building, instructional design, and social-emotional learning
+- Research from the field of educational neuroscience that supports and informs experiential education, instructional design, and social-emotional learning

 - Strategies for increasing involvement, buy-in, and ownership of learning and group development experiences